kishoren77/math_quantum/_pages/tqft.md

 Topologically, this forms a continuous, hollow **"S"-shaped pipe**.

-Because $$\mathbf{Bord}_2$$ is governed by smooth deformations (isotopy), pulling on the ends of an "S"-shaped rubber pipe perfectly straightens it out into a single, straight cylinder.
+Because $$\mathbf{Bord}_2$$ is governed by smooth deformations, pulling on the ends of an "S"-shaped rubber pipe perfectly straightens it out into a single, straight cylinder.
 Therefore, the geometry natively proves the Snake Equation: an S-pipe is topologically equal to an Identity cylinder.
 Teleportation is simply the act of straightening a tube!

 ### The TQFT Functor